 Hernando is a somewhat small town located in the state of Florida.
 With a population of 8,944 people and three constituent neighborhoods, Hernando is the 210th largest community in Florida.

-Unlike some towns, Hernando isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hernando are a mix of both white- and blue-collar jobs.
+Hernando is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hernando is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hernando who work in sales jobs (18.06%), office and administrative support (12.06%), and teaching (9.23%).
+There are especially a lot of people living in Hernando who work in sales jobs (17.76%), office and administrative support (15.27%), and maintenance occupations (7.25%).

 Hernando is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hernando in 2010 was $16,496, which is low income relative to Florida and the nation.
-This equates to an annual income of $65,984 for a family of four.
+The per capita income in Hernando in 2010 was $20,321, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $81,284 for a family of four.

+Hernando is a somewhat ethnically-diverse town.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hernando include Irish, English, Italian, and French .
+The greatest number of Hernando residents report their race to be White, followed by Asian.
+Important ancestries of people in Hernando include German, Irish, English, Italian, and French.

 The most common language spoken in Hernando is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Vietnamese.